 Improve Your Mental Health

-Social distancing and shielding have led to a major increase in loneliness and isolation amongst the elderly.
+Social distancing and shielding led to a major increase in loneliness and isolation amongst the elderly.
 A lack of interaction with loved ones can often result in deteriorating mental health.
 Getting out of the house and going for a walk can help to alleviate stress.
 You may also bump into friends, allowing you to socialise.

 Mental health can often take a hit in the winter months.
 Many people struggle over Christmas or in the New Year.
 You may have heard of the “winter blues” or “Seasonal Affective Disorder (SAD)”; these are names given to seasonal patterns in mental health.